sourcegraph/handbook/content/marketing/adding_screenshots_screen_recording.md

 - Invest in learning a tool such as ScreenFlow if you need to annotate and/or edit your recordings
 - Does your GIF or video make sense without an accompanying explanation?
 If not, then a voice-over or text annotations can help a lot

-Like most things, practice makes perfect, but if you’re wanting to get some advice before taking the plunge, Ryan, Thorsten, and Quinn (sqs), have all created screencasts and can help you get started, so just reach out on Slack.
+Like most things, practice makes perfect, but if you’re wanting to get some advice before taking the plunge, Thorsten, and Quinn (sqs), have all created screencasts and can help you get started, so just reach out on Slack.

 ### Adding audio or voice-overs